 The transfer of an agreement from negotiators to lawyers or other professional deal drafters can introduce three main types of mistakes.
 Read on to discover how you can avoid making these same mistakes at the bargaining table during your next dealmaking negotiation session.

-Recently, the managers of a Boston-area child-care center negotiated with their board of directors for a change in the center’s policy.
+Back in 2013, the managers of a Boston-area child-care center negotiated with their board of directors for a change in the center’s policy.
 The center was experiencing high mid-contract turnover, which caused classroom disruptions and significant costs.
 The center’s policy held parents liable for monthly tuition only until a replacement child was found.

-Specifically, the contract read, “Deposit: This amount will be held until the end of the contract period, and may be used toward the final month’s tuition if the child’s enrollment is to be terminated.
+Specifically, the contract read, “Deposit: This amount will be held until the end of the contract period, and may be used toward the final month’s tuition if the child’s enrollment is to be terminated.”

 Because a replacement was usually found quickly, parents received their deposit ($1,500-$2,000) and exited the contract at no cost.